Updated on: 11/25/2019

 Washington’s many scenic highways are frequented by thousands of motorcyclists every year.
 As the weather warms, more riders hit the road and take advantage of all the natural beauty our state has to offer.

 But every motorcyclist will tell you there’s risks as well.
-Whether it’s an unsuspecting driver or a reckless rider, crashes involving motorcycles are almost always severe.
+Whether it’s an unsuspecting driver or a reckless rider, motorcycle accidents are often severe and typically result in serious injuries.
 Following proper safety warnings is key, as well as knowing which roads to ride.

 As motorcycle safety advocates we wanted to find out which scenic motorcycle routes in Washington state are the most dangerous for riders.
 We analyzed almost 4,000 motorcycle-involved collision records from 2016 through 2018 and compared them against the most popular scenic rides in the Evergreen State, according to MotorcycleRoads.com.